 Why three images?
 When developing, building and running containerized applications, we have different priorities.

 - Development: How fast can you iterate changes, and the ability to debug the changes.
 The size of the image isn't as important, rather can you make changes to your code and see them quickly.
-Some of our tools, like yo docker for use in VS Code use this image during development time.
+Some of our tools, like yo docker for use in Visual Studio Code use this image during development time.

 - Build: What's needed to compile your app.
 This includes the compiler and any other dependencies to optimize the binaries.
 This image isn't the image you deploy, rather it's an image you use to build the content you place into a production image.
 This image would be used in your continuous integration, or build environment.
 For instance, rather than installing all the dependencies directly on a build agent, the build agent would instance a build image to compile the application with all the dependencies required to build the app contained within the image.
 Your build agent only needs to know how to run this Docker image.

 - Production: How fast you can deploy and start your image.
 This image is small so it can quickly travel across the network from your Docker Registry to your Docker hosts.
 The contents are ready to run enabling the fastest time from Docker run to processing results.
 In the immutable Docker model, there's no need for dynamic compilation of code.
 The content you place in this image would be limited to the binaries and content needed to run the application.
 For example, the published output using

 dotnet publishwhich contains the compiled binaries, images, .js and .css files.
 Over time, you'll see images that contain pre-jitted packages.